skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/function_composition/currying.md

 ```

 This signature indicates that the function has a single int parameter as input, and returns a new function with the signature of `int -> int`.
-Functions with "multiple parameters" are instead single parameter functions that return a series of _other_ single parameter functions.
+Functions with "multiple parameters" are instead single-parameter functions that return a series of _other_ single-parameter functions.